-section, as well as Section 4.1, provide useful benchmarks for the later analysis.
+In this section we examine the effect of sequential financing on group-lending.
+For the moment we abstract from contingent renewal, which will be introduced in the next section.
+This section, as well as sub-section 4.1, provide useful benchmarks for the later analysis.
 Of course, given the diverse lending schemes adopted by micro-finance institutions, these are of interest in themselves.

-Time is discrete so that t=0, 1, 2, ...
+Time is discrete so that $t = 0, 1, 2, \cdots$.
 Let $0 < \delta < 1$ denote the common discount factor of all the agents, the borrowers, as well as the bank.

-3.1.
-Group-lending without sequential financing
+3.1 Group-lending Without Sequential Financing

-In this subsection, we examine a group-lending game without sequential financing.
+In this sub-section we examine a group-lending game without sequential financing.
 We consider the following infinite horizon game.